Clustering and Expected Seat-Share for District Maps: setup

-A \emph{district} means a subset $D\subset \VT$ such that $p(D) = 1/k$.\footnote{This is a minor simplification, since typically the district population is only required to \emph{approximately} equal $1/k$.} A \emph{map} means a partition of $\VT$ into $k$ districts.
+A \emph{district} means a subset $D\subset \VT$ such that $p(D) = 1/k$ (this is a minor simplification, since typically the district population is only required to \emph{approximately} equal $1/k$).
+A \emph{map} means a partition of $\VT$ into $k$ districts.

-Our starting point is a distribution on the space of maps.
-We'll denote the corresponding random variable as $\Gamma$.
-In this paper, we allow $\Gamma$ to be arbitrary, but in practice one would have $\Prob(\Gamma=M)=0$ for any map $M$ that violate any of the state-specific redistricting rules like district contiguity, district compactness, and compliance with the Voters Rights Act.
-For example, $\Gamma$ might be uniform among compliant maps, or might be weighted against barely-compliant maps.
+Our starting point is a probability function denoted ``$\Pr$'' on the space of maps.
+In this article, we allow $\Pr$ to be arbitrary, but in practice one would have $\Pr(M)=0$ for any map $M$ that violates any of the state-specific redistricting rules like district contiguity, district compactness, and compliance with the Voters Rights Act.
+For example, $\Pr$ might be uniform among compliant maps, or might be weighted against barely-compliant maps.
 We refer to~\cite[page 7]{DUKE2} for an overview of the varying methods that have been used to create ensembles of maps, including constructive randomized algorithms, optimization algorithms, and MCMC algorithms.
-In principle, any ensemble-generation method induces a distribution on the space of maps, but the MCMC approach matches best with the viewpoint of this paper because it generates an ensemble that can theoretically be proven to be a random sample from the space of all possible maps with respect to an explicitly described distribution.
+In principle, any ensemble-generation method induces probability function on the space of maps, but the MCMC approach matches best with the viewpoint of this paper because it generates an ensemble that can theoretically be proven to be a random sample from the space of all possible maps with respect to an explicitly described probability function.